Redevelopment & the Community

 Are projects subjected to any kind of design review?

 Yes.
 PURA participates in a design review process, frequently in conjunction with the Planning Office and other city staff.
-The purpose of the review is to make sure that any proposed redevelopment project fits appropriately into the surrounding area and with any overall city planning objectives.
+Furthermore, the purpose of the review is to ensure that any redevelopment project fits into city planning objectives.

 Who authorizes the use of TIF for a project?

-The Pueblo City Council through the approval of the redevelopment plan.
+The Pueblo City Council approves the redevelopment plan.

 Is there any kind of agreement between PURA and the developer?

 Yes.
-Once City Council has approved the redevelopment plan, PURA negotiates a redevelopment agreement with the developer.
-This document includes a detailed description of the project, the budget, how the tax increment will be used and a performance schedule, among other things.
+Once the City Council has approved the redevelopment plan, PURA negotiates a redevelopment agreement with the developer.
+Furthermore, this document includes a description of the project, the budget, the tax increment usage, and a performance schedule.

 At what point can I have input into the redevelopment process?

 There are several points at which the public can have input into the redevelopment process.
-People who reside in, own property in, or have a business in a neighborhood have the biggest stake in a redevelopment project because it affects their families and lifestyles.
-For that reason, a developer may seek neighborhood input on a project even before coming to PURA for assistance.
+People who reside, own property, or have a business in a neighborhood have the biggest stake in a redevelopment project.
+For that reason, a developer may seek neighborhood input on a project before coming to PURA for assistance.

-Once PURA has been asked to get involved in a redevelopment effort, it usually makes one or more presentations to neighborhood groups in the urban renewal area.
+Once PURA has been asked to be involved in redevelopment, it creates a presentation for the neighborhood in that area.
 The purpose of these presentations is to explain the project and seek input from the neighborhood.
-Members of the public also have the opportunity to attend PURA Board meetings to hear discussion on a project.
+Moreover, members of the public also have the opportunity to attend PURA Board meetings.
+This allows them to hear discussions on a project and the benefits of urban renewal in Pueblo.

 When a redevelopment plan reaches City Council for approval, the public has another formal opportunity to comment on the plan.
-The state Urban Renewal Law requires a public hearing on every plan before City Council takes action, and that public notice be given 30 days before the hearing in a general circulation newspaper.
-All property owners, residents and owners of business concerns in the proposed urban renewal area must receive written notice of the public hearing.
+The state Urban Renewal Law requires a public hearing on every plan before the City Council takes action.
+The public notice is given 30 days before the hearing in a general circulation newspaper.
+All residents, property, and business owners with concerns in the redevelopment area, must receive written notice of the public hearing.